OfficeDev/outlook-dev-docs/docs/rest/concepts.md

 ---
-title: Outlook REST API concepts | Microsoft Docs
+title: Outlook REST API concepts
 description: Learn about the Outlook API-related topics in the Microsoft Graph documentation.
 author: jasonjoh